Uniform arrangements from September 2017

 Arrangements for PE and other physical activity will have to be discussed and a solution arrived at which enables health and safety guidance for PE to be met.
 This may take the form of a smaller kirpan being worn in the turban for example.

-- Kanthi Mala – This necklace of beads is permitted, providing it is worn loose enough to concealed under the academy uniform but not so loose that it creates a Health and Safety risk.
+Kanthi Mala – This necklace of beads is permitted, providing it is worn loose enough to concealed under the school uniform but not so loose that it creates a Health and Safety risk.

 Student PE Kits